sangh/LaserShow/README.md

   * (XGridSize,YGridSize): The grid size, which is a 2-D array with indexes < these values.
 I'm thinking the grid will be quadrant one of a Cartesian Plane (the position (0,0) is the bottom-left).
   * DelayMove: The amount of time needed for each position change (not quite sure how to keep track of time yet)
-  * DelayOff, DelayOn: The amount of time needy to turn on or off the laser
+  * DelayOff, DelayOn: The amount of time needd to turn on or off the laser
   * DelayGlow: Amount of time a spot stays lit after the laser moves off it.